 Summary: Ghazala is an Associate Professor with research interests in health and social inequalities.
-Her research covers minority ethnic and faith communities, women and people with learning disability
+Her research covers disadvantaged ethnic and faith communities, women and people with learning disability

 Location: 10.06, Worsley Building

-Teaching Commitments: Medicine: MBChB Qualitative Research; Individuals and Populations; Communication Skills; Religion and Health.
-Healthcare: lectures for undergraduate Nursing and postgraduate MSc Clinical Research
+Teaching Commitments: Medicine: MBChB: Individuals and Populations; Communication Skills; Religion and Health.
+Qualitative Research.
+Healthcare: Nursing in a Multicultural Society; MSc Clinical Research Methods; Pre-registration Midwifery .

 Ghazala has been a health inequalities researcher at the University of Leeds since 1999 and an Associate Professor since 2011, leading the Health and Social Care Research Group between 2008 and 2010.